polterguy/lizzie/docs/introduction.md

 evaluation of our `bar` function actually occurs _after_ we have written _"foo is invoked"_ to the console, even though we have created our function invocation as an argument to our `foo` function.

+An easy way to visualize this, is by realizing that the statement `@write("This will be evaluated last ...")` does not invoke `write`, but rather creates an anonymouz function, that once is evaluated, will invoke `write` with the arguments you have already declared for your write invocation.

 The above syntax might seem a little bit weird, but realize that Lizzie is entirely built upon _"Symbolic Delegates"_, which are kind of like S-Expressions